-2.5.a.
-The program director must possess current certification in the specialty for which they are the program director by the American Osteopathic Board of

-Neuromusculoskeletal Medicine, or specialty qualifications that are acceptable to the Review Committee.
-(Core)
+- 2.5.a.
+The program director must possess current certification in the specialty for which they are the program director by the American Board of Pathology or by the American Osteopathic Board of Pathology, or specialty qualifications that are acceptable to the Review Committee.
+(Core) - 2.5.a.1.
+The program director must have current certification in anatomic and clinical pathology, anatomic pathology, or clinical pathology from the American Board of Pathology (ABPath) or in either anatomic pathology or clinical pathology/laboratory medicine from the American Osteopathic Board of Pathology (AOBPa).
+(Core) - 2.5.a.2.
+If the program director is not certified in both anatomic and clinical pathology, there must be an associate program director with certification in the complementary specialty area by the ABPath or the AOBPa.

-[Note that while the Common Program Requirements deem certification by a member board of the American Board of Medical Specialties (ABMS) acceptable, there is no ABMS member board that offers certification in this specialty.]

-- 2.5.a.1.
-Current certification through the American Osteopathic Board of Special Proficiency in Osteopathic Manipulative Medicine (AOBSPOMM) is also acceptable.
 (Core) - 2.5.b.
 The program director must demonstrate ongoing clinical activity.
 (Core)